andreyt98/andreyt98/README.md

 <h1 align="center"> Hi!
 I'm Andrey! 😀</h1>
-<p>I'm a computer engineering student and a frontend development passionate, currently learning React!</p>
+<p>I'm a computer engineering student and a web development passionate!</p>

 Connect with me on: [Linkedin](https://linkedin.com/in/andrey-torrente)